28 July, 2020

 The goal of the webinar for Czechia was to engage representatives of Czech cities and European experts in a discussion on the ‘SMART Czechia’ concept, which have been drafted by the Czech Ministry for Regional Development in response to the pandemic and its implications for local authorities.
 The main cross-cutting area of this concept is the idea of resilience at the level of municipalities, cities and regions, which lies in the integrated use of technological tools and innovative solutions.
 The concept is further based on three pillars, which represent the three pillars of sustainable development.
 These are: people and communities (1), local economy (2), and environment for life (3).

-The report of the event and a set of recommendations for the national level, based on the key findings, will be uploaded soon on this page.
+Read the seven recommendations for the national level, based on the key findings.